 A sample person is considered to answer the questions - that is, not a unit non-response - if answers are obtained to the questions that form the basis for classification of labour force status (employed, unemployed, not in the labour force) and degree of attachment to the labour market.
-For the employed, answers are also required to the question about hours worked.
 If the sample person is classified as a respondent but information is missing for questions other than these, item non-response occurs for the question concerned.
+This applies if the respondent is the person providing the answers; if it is a proxy interview, item non-response is also permitted for questions regarding job-seekers that form the basis of labour force status.

-In 2019, unweighted non-response was 48.3 percent, while in 2018 it was 46.6 percent.
+In 2020, unweighted non-response was 49.0 percent, while in 2019 it was 48.3 percent.
 Non-response was greatest in the age groups 15-24 years and 25-34 years.
 For a summary description of the progression of non-response over time, see section 5.1 Comparability over time.
-Background facts concerning nonresponse patterns in the LFS were published in 2015 and are available on Statistics Sweden's website10.
+Background facts concerning non-response patterns in the LFS were published in 2015 and are available on Statistics Sweden's website9.